 Pens typically cost more up front than syringes/vials.
 But when it comes to total healthcare costs, choosing pens over syringes may save you money in the long run.

-Compared to syringes/vials, one study found that pens were associated with significantly lower total direct healthcare charges.
+Compared to syringes/vials, found that pens were associated with significantly lower total direct healthcare charges.
 They were also associated with lower total direct diabetes-related healthcare charges.

 In other words, since pens make it easier for you to take your insulin, you can possibly avoid costly hospital trips and other complications.
 This can save you money over time.